goauthentik/authentik/website/integrations/services/vmware-vcenter/index.md

 -   `vcenter.company` is the FQDN of the vCenter server.
 -   `authentik.company` is the FQDN of the authentik install.

-Since vCenter only allows OpenID-Connect in combination with Active Directory, it is recommended to have authentik sync with the same Active Directory.
+Since vCenter only allows OpenID-Connect in combination with Active Directory/LDAP, it is recommended to have authentik sync with the same Active Directory.
+You also have the option of connecting to an authentik managed LDAP outpost for user management.

 ### Step 1